 3. Why Are My Flapjacks Hard?

-You may have left them into cook for a little too long.
+You may have left them in to cook for a little too long.
 Once the flapjacks start to harden up slightly around the edges it is definitely time to take them out.
 Also, try not to allow the butter and sugar to boil during the melting stage.

 Other Baking Recipes You Might Like